 One unique aspect of Florence in September is the reopening of many high-end experiences.
 Some of the city’s fine-dining restaurants, boutique galleries, and smaller private museums close during August and only resume operations in early September.

 Prices, however, reflect the popularity of this period.
 Hotels, especially those in the historic center, are still charging peak-season rates.
-Booking the best accommodations in Florence early is key if you want good availability and better value.
+Booking your accommodations in Florence early is key if you want good availability and better value.

-Tours and attraction tickets also get snapped up quickly in September.
+Tours and experiences in Florence also get snapped up quickly in September.
 Tickets to major attractions in Florence, like the Uffizi Gallery, Accademia, and Brunelleschi’s Dome, often sell out several days in advance.
-So it’s wise to reserve your tours and tickets in Florence as early as possible.

 Events and Festivals in Florence in September